Top 20 Jobs of the future: How to prepare for the AI revolution

 Blockchain technology

-Blockchain technology is finally recognized for its essential role in transactions between industries.
+Many people now think blockchain technology is essential in transactions between industries.
+It is one of the most in-demand jobs.
 Aside from streamlining verification during transactions, it offers robust security and enhances data privacy and protection.
-The use of blockchain is expected to expand the global economy by $1.76 Trillion in 2030.
+The use of blockchain is expected to expand the global economy by $1.76 trillion in 2030.

 • Computer science degree